alexandrabrown/lyrical-genre-predictor/README.md

 # predicting-genres
 EECS 486 project to predict song genres based on their lyrics.

-The lyrics in consideration are country, rock, rap, blues, jazz, and pop.
+The genres in consideration are country, rock, rap, blues, jazz, and pop.

 All of our data is from the Million Song Dataset. https://labrosa.ee.columbia.edu/millionsong/.
 We are using the lyrical data provided by musiXmatch and genre annotations provided by tagtraum.